International Development Studies BA (Hons) (Combined Honours)

 In Level 5 the core module, 'Challenges of Development', explores in depth the themes of economic, political ,social and environmental challenges which need to be addressed in order for development to progress.
 Students study the nature and origin of challenges at global and regional scales.
 The economic theme focuses on the roles of business, trade and the global institutions such as the International Monetary Fund (IMF) and World Trade Organisation (WTO).
 These are analysed in the context of the dominant discourse driven by rich nations.
 Global financial institutions have sognificant leverage in some nations and regions.
 The political theme analyses heightened concerns over global energy and food security, the role of the state, conflict and the agenda pursued by developed nations and institutions.
 Global climate change is leading to concerns about vulnerability of the developing world to natural hazards.
 These environmental challenges, and their associated risks, are explored particularly in the context of land degradation and famine, cyclones, flooding and sea level rise.
 Global social challenges associated with health and urbanisation are also investigated in this module.

 The six-week block of time devoted to Experiential Learning at the end of Level 5 represents a very distinctive element of the University of Chester experience.
 Students choose between a number of 20 credit options including the centrally administered Work-Based Learning module (WB5001), providing the opportunity to gain useful experience in one of a wide range of public and private sector organisations.
 Alternatively students may use the WBL opportunity to gain direct experience of international development issues with options overseas.
 It is also possible for students to select an introductory course in teaching English as a foreign language.
+(This course does not lead to an externally accredited qualification).
 IDS students with an interest in advancing their field-based skills can select ‘Fieldwork Applications' (GE5008), a residential fieldwork based in New York.

 For students seeking an element of vocational training in the field of international development, at Level 5 the programme offers the opportunity to undertake Work Based/Experiential Learning in a UK/Europe or non-European context.
 Students are able to use their international experience to inform the study of development strategies in the core module at Level 6 - ‘Development in Practice’.